 Somerville is a tiny town located in the state of Ohio.
 With a population of 258 people and just one neighborhood, Somerville is the 757th largest community in Ohio.
-Somerville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Somerville was built prior to World War II, making it one of the older and more historic towns in the country.

 Somerville is a decidedly white-collar town, with fully 90.08% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Somerville is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Somerville who work in sales jobs (30.58%), law enforcement and fire fighting (26.45%), and office and administrative support (19.01%).